ragavvenkatesan/yann/docs/source/pantry/tutorials/mlp.rst

                show_progress = True,
                early_terminate = True)

+The ``learning_rate``, supplied here is a tuple.
+The first indicates a annealing of a linear rate, the second is the initial learning rate of the first era, and the third value is the leanring rate of the second era.
+Accordingly, ``epochs`` takes in a tuple with number of epochs for each era.

 This time, let us not let it run the forty epochs, let us cancel in the middle after some epochs by hitting ^c.
 Once it stops lets immediately test and demonstrate that the ``net`` retains the parameters as updated as possible.
 Once done, lets run ``net.test()``.